downshift-js/downshift/README.md

 ## Advanced Props

-### defaultSelectedItem
+### initialSelectedItem

 > `any` | defaults to `null`

-Pass an item or an array of items that should be selected by default.
+Pass an item or an array of items that should be selected when downshift is initialized.

+### initialInputValue

+> `string` | defaults to `''`

+This is the initial input value when downshift is initialized.

+### initialHighlightedIndex

+> `number`/`null` | defaults to `defaultHighlightedIndex`

+This is the initial value to set the highlighted index to when downshift is initialized.

+### initialIsOpen

+> `boolean` | defaults to `defaultIsOpen`

+This is the initial `isOpen` value when downshift is initialized.

 ### defaultHighlightedIndex

 > `number`/`null` | defaults to `null`

-This is the initial index to highlight when the menu first opens.
+This is the value to set the `highlightedIndex` to anytime downshift is reset, when the the selection is cleared, or when an item is selected.

-### defaultInputValue

-> `string` | defaults to `''`

-This is the initial input value.

 ### defaultIsOpen

 > `boolean` | defaults to `false`

-This is the initial `isOpen` value.
+This is the value to set the `isOpen` to anytime downshift is reset, when the the selection is cleared, or when an item is selected.

 ### selectedItemChanged